dhull33/FreeMyMaps/README.md

    - Here's a link from [Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) that goes into more detail

 4. Drawing

    - Freehand
    - Not freehand
    - Lines and Polygons ([in case you forgot what a polygon is](https://en.wikipedia.org/wiki/Polygon))

+5. Accounts

+- Can create an account with a unique username

 ## Features Soon to Be Added